Microbiology (MCB)

 This course examines microbiology as it affects our everyday lives.
 It is intended as a general education course for students interested in the impact of microorganisms on health, food, agriculture, environment, industry, and genetic engineering.
 The student will be introduced to the major groups of microorganisms.
 The role of infectious disease epidemics on people and societies throughout history will be examined.
 Classical experiments and discoveries that served as the foundation of modern microbiology and immunology will be presented.

-Attribute(s): GENC - Gen. Ed -Natural Sci+Lab, Gen. Ed -Natural Sci+Lab, SCIQ - Scientific Inquiry, Scientific Inquiry
+Attribute(s): GENC - Gen. Ed -Natural Sci+Lab, SCIQ - Scientific Inquiry

 MCB 2010C - Microbiology with Lab (4 Credits )